timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 If you now list all the documents (in Kibana or Elasticsearch itself) you will see, that both documents are there and the value of both fields is what the string you inserted.
 But if you now search for `fieldName:longer` you won't get any results (whereas `fieldName:short` would return the first document).
-Elasticsearch has discovered that the value "a strnig longer as ignore_above" is longer than 15 characters and so it only stores it in the document, but doesn't index it, so you cannot search for anything in it, since there won't be any content of this value in the inverted index for that field.
+Elasticsearch has discovered that the value "a string longer as ignore_above" is longer than 15 characters and so it only stores it in the document, but doesn't index it, so you cannot search for anything in it, since there won't be any content of this value in the inverted index for that field.